OfficeDev/Cordova-Contact-App-Code-Sample/README.md

 ```

 ### Step 8: Use O365 API to add new contact
-Outlook client object can be used to add, update anc delete contact.
+Outlook client object can be used to add, update and delete contact.

 **Create the page to submit the data for creating new contact**
 ```html